ZulX88/lilith/README.md

 </div>

 <p align="center">
-  Made with ❤️ by <a href="https://github.com/ZulX88">ZulX88</a> | 🤖 ShiroPy2 - A whisper between protocols
+  Made with ❤️ by <a href="https://github.com/ZulX88">ZulX88</a> | 🤖 Lilith Bot - Your Ultimate WhatsApp Assistant
 </p>